 Fusing known images with memory and experience creates a sense of exploration that connects fragments of thought into whole vision.
 I am interested in the "play" between art and science.
 Forms such as cocoons, eggs, pods and sacs with their suggestion of hidden space and its promise of revelation, birth, change and growth, also invites mystery, shelter, containment and death.
 This ambiguity is where we position our daily lives finding amazement at the strength but also the vulnerability of the world.

-The technique that I have developed, fusing hand-felted wool with many layers of rice paper allows me to add and remove, creating a sense of history within the process and combines my love of construction, collage, texture, pattern and image.
+Painting on many layers of cotton and rice paper allows me to add and build, creating a sense of history within the process and combines my love of construction, collage, texture, pattern and image.